mjw557/CodePathAssignments/README.md

 		- Upload file with the file name: <img src=a onerror=alert(document.cookie)>.jpg
 		- Whenever the file is opened, the exploit is run.

-### 3.
+### 3. WordPress 4.0-4.7.2 - Authenticated Stored Cross-Site Scripting (XSS) in YouTube URL Embeds
-	- Summary:
+	- Summary: You can execute js through Youtube embeds
-	- Vulnerability Types:
+	- Vulnerability Types: XSS
-	- Tested in version:
+	- Tested in version: 4.2
-	- Fixed in Version:
+	- Fixed in Version: 4.2.13
-	- GIF Walkthrough:
+	- GIF Walkthrough: Ass7-3.gif
 	- Steps to recreate:
-	- Affected source code:
+		- Login as admin
+		- Create new post
+		- Paste this embedded link in the text box under the text tab: ([embed src='https://youtube.com/embed/12345\x3csvg onload=alert(1)\x3e'][/embed])